aazucena/crunch_time/README.md

 ## Description

-Crunch Time takes in the experience based on stress & procrastination and is transformed into an interactive game.
-The game involves an Alarm Clock modified with an Arduino to interact with the Electron game app interface, including a blanket & pillow to set in the premise of the game.
-Crunch Time is an interactive, action-paced survival puzzle game that has the player remember the 4-coded pin for the alarm clock.
-The player must rest on their "bed" to start the round to wait for the time it alarms.
-Once it alarms, you have to enter the 4 inputs to get the right pattern within a certain amount of time.
-If the player successfully enters the code within the duration, it loops back as it increases in difficulty.
-IF the player lost, the game interface shows the results of the game with the number of rounds the player has gone through and the best time recorded as well.
+Crunch Time transforms procrastination and stress-related experiences into an engaging game.
+The game uses an alarm clock that has been adapted with an Arduino to communicate with the Electron game app interface.
+A blanket and pillow are also included in the game.
+Crunch Time is an interactive, initiative survival puzzle game in which the player must remember the 4-coded pin for the alarm clock.
+The player must lay down on their "bed" and wait for the alarm to ring to start the round.
+To acquire the correct pattern within a set length of time after it alerts, you must enter the 4 inputs.
+If the player correctly inputs the code within the time limit, the game loops back as the difficulty increases.
+If the player lost, the gaming interface displays the results of the match along with the number of rounds they completed and their best time.

 ## Requirements